| [previous] [home] [search] | Research Projects of Marcus Hutter | [contact] [up] [next] |

 efficiently solves the case of known Markov environments with few

 states.
-Adaptive/dynamic control theory addresses the case of
+Adaptive/dynamic control theory typically addresses the case of

 unknown/known linear environments with quadratic loss function